Columbia County Senior Services Attorney

 An aging senior is an individual who is facing his or her final years of life.
 This is a person who is anticipating the end of life.
 Financially speaking, aging seniors are not interested in accumulating wealth, but care more about preserving remaining assets, reducing or eliminating debts and maintaining an adequate income that is necessary to maintain their dignity and quality of life.

 Aging seniors are usually concerned about issues such as long-term care and preparations for end-of-life events such as funerals and burials.
 They are also worried about making sure that they have the means to get medical treatment and access to government programs that support healthcare and long-term care.
-If you would like more information regarding your legal rights and options, please contact the experienced Columbia County senior services attorneys at the Law Offices of Kreisher & Gregorowicz at (570) 784-5211.
+If you would like more information regarding your legal rights and options, please contact the experienced Columbia County senior services attorneys at Kreisher Marshall & Associates, LLC at (570) 784-5211.

 Plan for Your Golden Years

 As Americans continue to live longer, becoming a senior at age 65 is no longer considered as significant as it once was.
 Many continue to work beyond age 65.
 However, it is important to remember that the aging process will catch up with all of us.
 We need to prepare for our final years because we never know when a crisis such as a fall or hospitalization might occur.

 Need for Long-Term Care

 Failing health and loss of independence is probably the biggest issue for those who are aging.
 Health may either deteriorate over a period of time or occur suddenly.
 When such deterioration occurs due to the onset of a disease or just aging, seniors become disabled.
 They are unable to take care of themselves and need assistance with everyday activities such as dressing, bathing, toileting, walking and meals.
 During such a time, families have to make important decisions such as providing in-home care or admitting the senior in a nursing home or assisted living facility.